First in Class

 If he stood out, it was because Johnson was exceedingly nice, dubbed “the gentlemanly runner” by coaches and reporters.
 “If I could make Val mad for a few races,” his coach, Ken Doherty, remarked, “he could become world champion.”

 For now, Johnson would settle for class president.
 That is, if he could get past the biggest name on campus – and perceptions.

 If he stood out, it was because Val Johnson was exceedingly nice, dubbed “the gentlemanly runner” by coaches and reporters.

 Chapter 3 Climate

 The situation was not much better as the decade drew to a close.
-Roger W. Wilkins, a black student from Grand Rapids who enrolled in the fall of 1949, found that he and the few classmates who looked like him “were peripheral to campus life.”
+Roger W. Wilkins, an African American student from Grand Rapids who enrolled in the fall of 1949, found that he and the few classmates who looked like him “were peripheral to campus life.”

 “I would soon learn that though we could eat in the cafeteria, we could not get our hair cut at the Michigan Union, that 90 percent of the private rooms for rent to students were unavailable to us, that we could not eat (or when we became 21, drink) at the legendary Michigan watering hole, The Pretzel Bell,” he wrote years later, “and that the girl friends whom we had yet to meet could not try on clothes as the white girls could at the State Street shops.”